Parcurcik/web_vacancies/README.md

 # Project was made by FullStack developer Bezborodov Pavel.
-The course fo Python URFU.
+The course of Python URFU.